 -

 Since the first quarter of 2025, the absolute numbers have become large enough to justify paying close attention to the relative differences between B2B and B2C.
-And the widening gap is now clearly visible: as of Q3 2025, the AI Traffic Share for B2B is seven times higher than for B2C – avg.
-2.00% vs. 0.30%.
+And a gap between them is clearly visible: as of Q4 2025, the AI Traffic Share for B2B is three times higher than for B2C – Ø 3.2% vs. Ø 1.0%.

 A plausible explanation is that B2B target groups interact more actively with GenAI tools than typical end users.
 Their preferred tools also differ: while ChatGPT clearly dominates the B2C segment, B2B AI sessions are more evenly distributed across Claude, Mistral, and Perplexity.
 A side note: since several of the B2B sites we track come from the developer space, it makes intuitive sense that developers in particular value Claude as an AI assistant.